MonstrousMidget9/Python-chat/README.md

 ![mainchat](https://user-images.githubusercontent.com/70360354/149001276-9866bbc2-f148-4e99-88eb-4cfd6dd0dc58.png)
 #
-__Note__: Change the localhost in `sock.bind` to 0.0.0.0 or by manually typing the local ip when port forwarding or using a virtual server
+__Note__: Change the localhost in `sock.bind` (to 0.0.0.0 or by manually typing the local ip) when port forwarding or using a virtual server to accept inbound connections from outside the LAN.